sc-idevops/devops-notes/class-notes/cloudProviders.md

 ## AWS

 AWS is compute services for rent from amazon.

+EC2 Contains most of the primary services used on AWS:
+- Instances
+- Images
+- Elastic Block Store
+- Network & Security
+- Load Balancing
+- Auto Scaling

+### EC2 Specifications

 EC2: (Elastic Compute) is the **virtual machine** services AWS offers.
 A single VM is called an "instance"
 AMI: Virtual Machine **Images** used by AWS.
 You can build these with packer.
 These are similar to what we use in docker.
-Amazon's Linux Distro is based on CentOS.
-(Redhat)
+  Note: Amazon's Linux Distro is based on CentOS.
+(Redhat) EC2 Images have different "sizes"

-### EC2 Specifications

-EC2 Images have different "sizes"

 - T instances are general purpose instances
 - A types are for ARM architecture
 - C are optimized for compute workloads (i.e. lots of CPU)
 - R are memory optimized (i.e. lots of RAM needed)
 - P are accelerated computing instances that have co-processors for some advanced math.

-Logins can be protected with a key-pair (RSA or ED25519)
+Logins can be protected with a *key-pair* (RSA or ED25519)
     W: This cannot be changed after you create it!

 Network settings: *VPC* = virtual private network.
 - Subnet: a subset of IPs assigned to this VPN.
   - see also: cidr subnet charts. /18 is the typical max allowed.
 (65,000+ IP addresses)
 - Auto Assign Public IP: do you want this publically accessible from the internet?
 - Security Group: IP firewall settings. typically only ssh is allowed.
   - anything else must be explicitly defined by you! this is the most common issue with connection issues in AWS.